ArseniyMarshak/ArseniyMarshak.CSCI202/README.md

 # ArseniyMarshak.CSCI202
-# This repository focusses on containing projects and assignments for CSCI 202 at Western Washington University
+# This repository focuses on containing projects and assignments for CSCI 202 at Western Washington University